pegasus-web/age-gate/legal/terms-and-conditions.md

 IF YOU DO NOT ACCEPT THESE TERMS &amp; CONDITIONS IN THEIR ENTIRETY PLEASE LEAVE THE SITE NOW.

-All references to 'our', 'us', 'we', or 'company' within these Terms &amp; Conditions are deemed to refer to Diageo plc, its subsidiaries, affiliates and associates.
+All references to 'our', 'us', 'we', or 'company' within these Terms &amp; Conditions are deemed to refer to [CB/PEGASUS] plc, its subsidiaries, affiliates and associates.

 1. **Rights** - All rights in all material and content (including, but not limited to, text, images, web pages, sounds, software (including code, interface, and website structure), and video, and the look and feel, design, and compilation thereof) on the Site are owned or licensed by us.
 You agree that you are permitted to use this material and/or content only as set forth in and to the extent permitted by these Terms &amp; Conditions.